-Before you monitor your employees, you must consider all of your legal obligations as an employer.
-For example, if you’re a large company in Europe, consider GDPR.
-In Canada, you must abide by PIPEDA (which only applies to certain businesses).
+Before monitoring employees, employers must consider their legal obligations.
+For example, if you’re a large company in Europe, you must comply with GDPR.
+In Canada, you must follow PIPEDA, which applies to certain businesses.

-If you choose not to ask for explicit permission for each recording beforehand, at least tell your employee(s) about any recordings in advance—and ask them for their okay after-the-fact too!
+If employers choose not to ask for explicit permission for each recording beforehand, they should inform employees about any recordings in advance and ask for their consent afterward.

 2. Inform your staff about monitoring software